EEA-sensors/parallel-control-codes/README.md

 nonlinear_experiment.ipynb
 ```

-Directory experiments-ballman contains scripts for running speed experiments.
+Directory experiments-bellman/ contains scripts for running speed experiments.
 They would work just like:

 ```
 % mkdir -p res